awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

 1. In the **Disable user\(s\)** dialog box, choose **Disable**\.

+**Note**
+To permanently delete a user and their data, use the `DeleteUser` API action for Amazon WorkMail\.
+For more information, see [DeleteUser](https://docs.aws.amazon.com/workmail/latest/APIReference/API_DeleteUser.html) in the *Amazon WorkMail API Reference*\.

 ## Restoring Disabled Mailboxes<a name="restore_deleted_mailbox"></a>

 Amazon WorkMail retains disabled mailboxes for 30 days before permanently removing them\.
 To restore a mailbox, use the same steps as enabling an existing user\.